BlazerLabs/CSC-3105-22-23-Project-Repo/docs/datadynamo/Report-on-Project-1.md

 ## Response

-1. The UML class diagram would be found in the repo directory.
+1. The UML class diagram would be found in the code directory of the repo.

 2. The relationships between concepts were defined as follows: